top of page

 1. Completed application form

-2. Letter of intent expressing the applicant’s interest in becoming certified by ACEPM and evidence of their contribution to the field of exotic pet medicine
+2. Letter of intent expressing the applicant’s interest in becoming board certified by ACEPM® and evidence of their contribution to the field of exotic pet medicine

 3. Detailed resume including: education, clinical experience, additional training, teaching and lecture experience, research experience, and publications